jrandj/redhat/README.md

             * Manage packages with the YUM package manager.
             * Common parameters are name and state.
         * Service
-            * Control services on remote hosts:
+            * Control services on remote hosts.
             * Common parameters are name (required), state and enabled.
         * User
             * Manage user accounts and attributes.